Compute Infrastructure for ML Workloads

 The mode argument is the main knob. mode="reduce-overhead" captures into a CUDA Graph (§4) — useful for short repeated runs like LLM decode where launch overhead dominates. mode="max-autotune" turns on aggressive Inductor autotuning including Triton kernel config search: very slow first run, faster steady state, worth it for long jobs.

-JAX is lazy by default — every op is a node in a traced graph, nothing executes until jax.jit.
-The trace goes to XLA, lowered HLO → LLVM IR → PTX.
-Stricter than PyTorch: shapes must be static, control flow via jax.lax.cond / scan / while_loop.
+JAX is lazy by default — every operation is recorded as a node in a computational graph rather than executing immediately; nothing actually runs until you call jax.jit (just-in-time compile and execute).
+The trace goes to XLA, lowered through HLO (High-Level Optimizer IR) → LLVM IR → PTX.
+Stricter than PyTorch: shapes must be static at compile time, control flow must use special ops (jax.lax.cond / scan / while_loop) instead of Python if/for.
 The payoff is some of the best fused kernels for matmul-heavy workloads, which is why Google’s TPU code lives in JAX.

 MLX is Apple’s, and it skips the explicit compile step.
 Lazy graph like JAX, but executed by mx.eval with no JIT decorator exposed.
 The interesting property is unified memory: no host-device copy because the GPU shares physical memory with the CPU.
 An M3 Ultra with 128 GB runs a 4-bit-quantized 70 B model at usable rates with no offloading — a scenario no discrete GPU matches at any price.